 When we run our experiments in a multi-cloud environment on spot instances, we cannot plug in proprietary cloud storage or wait for the dataset to download, as the instances can be terminated anytime.
-To simulate a real-world deployment with a non-public dataset, we chose an independent S3 storage provider, Backblaze (B2)\footnote{https://backblaze.com/}.
+To simulate a real-world deployment with a non-public dataset, we chose an independent S3 storage provider, Backblaze (B2)~\cite{b2}.
 Backblaze has replicated data centers that can better serve requests from anywhere worldwide, guaranteeing a reasonable ingress rate from every continent.
-Additionally, the cost is very manageable at 0.01\$/GB rate for egress and 0.005\$/GB/month for storage.
-A detailed analysis of the costs incurred for the experiments can be found in ~\Cref{sec:multicloud-performance}.
+Additionally, the cost is very manageable at \$0.01/GB rate for egress and \$0.005/GB/month for storage.
+A detailed analysis of the costs incurred for the experiments can be found in~\Cref{sec:multicloud-performance}.
 We access the datasets on-demand via shards in the \texttt{tar} format with the WebDataset library~\cite{aizman2019webdataset}.
 We chose WebDataset due to its features like automatic local caching, streaming decompression, streaming preprocessing, and having an easy to work with archive format that allows representing the data in its original format.
 Finally, for the Hivemind parameterization, we enabled delayed parameter averaging (DPU)~\cite{ren2021zerooffload} to enable simultaneous gradient communication and computation at the expense of a round of staleness.
 We selected FP16 compression for peer-to-peer communication.

 \textbf{Experimental design.} First, we must verify that our models are suitable for cloud training.
-For this purpose, we evaluate them on the powerful Ampere GPUs first - if they scale there without facing a communication bottleneck, they should also scale on the slower T4, which is common at GC, AWS, and Azure clouds.
-We use the cloud provider LambdaLabs~\cite{lambdaweb} for these experiments, which gives us on-demand A10 GPUs for just 0.60\$/hour, but currently offer their services only in the US West region.
-The nodes feature an Intel Xeon Platinum 8358 running at 2.60 GHz, 30 cores, and 200 GB RAM.
-All experiments are performed on the 515.65.01 driver, CUDA 11.7, and PyTorch 1.13.1.
-We profiled a network bandwidth of 3.3 Gbits and a latency of 0.3 ms between the Lambda VMs.
+For this purpose, we evaluate them on the powerful Ampere GPUs first - if they scale there without facing a communication bottleneck, they should also scale on the slower T4, which is common at GC, AWS, and Azure.
+We use the LambdaLabs~\cite{lambdaweb} for these experiments, which gives us on-demand A10 GPUs for just \$0.60/hour, but currently offer their services only in the US West region.
+All experiments are performed on the 515.65.01 driver, CUDA 11.6, and PyTorch 1.13.1.
+We profiled a network bandwidth of 3.3~Gb/s and a latency of 0.3 ms between the Lambda VMs.